E13

 Steps to check and fix:

 • 4.
-Test component: For a thermostat, check continuity at freezing temperatures (place in ice water).
+Test the component: For a thermostat, check continuity at freezing temperatures (place in ice water).
 It should be closed when cold.
-For an NTC, measure resistance and compare to spec.
+For an NTC, measure resistance and compare to the specification.
 Replace if readings are incorrect.

 • 6.
 Replace faulty parts: Install a new Vestfrost-compatible defrost thermostat or NTC sensor, ensuring firm contact with the evaporator tubing.